OmarHeshamShehab/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 This process requires minimal amount of orchestrating [scripts](./Scripts) which mainly execute the above mentioned Deployment Packages with required parameters.
 The purpose of the scripts is only to provide fast and easy development experience and should not be used in any production deployment because they might be changed/removed at any time without a notice.

 This process doesn't require a specific pre-configured environment or virtual machine.
 Development and testing can be done on any machine with relatively modern version of Windows.
-If you don't require Modern POS development you can leverage Windows 10, Windows Server 2016/2019.
-If you require Sealed Modern POS development, install [these](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/pos-extension/pos-extension-getting-started#set-up-the-pos-development-environment) prerequisites.
+If you don't require Store Commerce development you can leverage Windows 11, Windows Server 2022 and newer.
+If you require Store Commerce development, install [these](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/pos-extension/pos-extension-getting-started#set-up-the-pos-development-environment) prerequisites.

 The process deploying CSU in your environment utilizes [Sealed Installer packages and frameworks](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/enhanced-mass-deployment).
 Developers will experience a very similar process of installing the Scale Unit and its extensions in their local development environments, therefore reducing the potential for unexpected installation problems in production.